35F Ayala Triangle Gardens Tower 2

 He graduated as summa cum laude and obtained his degree in Liberal Arts (Honors Accelerated Program), major in Mathematics from the De La Salle University.

 Eric Francia is the President and CEO of ACEN Corporation and serves on its board of directors.
 He is also a Senior Managing Director and member of the Management Committee of Ayala Corporation.
-Under his leadership, Ayala established its energy platform from a standing start in 2011, to become one of the largest renewable energy platforms in the region, with ~4,800 MW of attributable renewables capacity across Asia Pacific.
+Under his leadership, Ayala established its energy platform from a standing start in 2011, to become one of the largest renewable energy platforms in the region, with ~7 GW of attributable renewables capacity across Asia Pacific.

 Mr. Francia has also led pioneering initiatives in early coal retirement, including the successful completion of the world’s first market-based Energy Transition Mechanism (ETM).